WasmEdge/docs/docs/build-and-run/docker_wasm.md

 # 3.3 Docker + Wasm

 Docker announced its support for WebAssembly in the partnership with WasmEdge.
-So for WasmEdge developers, you could use Docker Desktop and Docker CLI to build, share and run WasmEdge apps.
+So for WasmEdge developers, you can use Docker Desktop and Docker CLI to build, publish and run WasmEdge apps.

 ## Configure the toolchains